 The RSU awards, which upon vesting entitle the holder to be issued on a future date the number of shares of Common Stock that is equal to the number of restricted stock units subject to the RSU awards.
-As of June 30, 2022, the performance conditions for the granted performance-based stock awards were not probable of being met, therefore no performance award stock compensation has been recorded.
-132,649 RSU awards, and no performance-based stock awards vested during three months ended June 30, 2022.
-No RSU awards or performance-based stock awards were outstanding at June 30, 2021.
-Total remaining compensation expense for RSU awards to be recognized under the 2021 Equity Incentive Plan is \$5.2 million as of June 30, 2022 and will be amortized on a straight-line basis over the remaining vesting periods of approximately three years for RSU awards.
-Total remaining compensation expense for performance-based stock awards to be recognized under the 2021 Equity Incentive Plan is \$18.4 million as of June 30, 2022 and will be recognized over the requisite service periods once the performance-based conditions are deemed to be probable.
+As of September 30, 2022, the performance conditions for the granted performance-based stock awards were not probable of being met, therefore no performance award stock compensation has been recorded.
+Zero and 132,649, RSU awards vested during the three and nine months ended September 30, 2022, respectively, and no performance-based stock awards vested during three and nine months ended September 30, 2022.
+No RSU awards or performance-based stock awards were granted as of September 30, 2021.
+The vesting period for RSU awards is three years generally.
+Total remaining compensation expense for RSU awards to be recognized under the 2021 Equity Incentive Plan is \$6.1 million as of September 30, 2022 and will be amortized on a straight-line basis over the remaining vesting periods.
+Total remaining compensation expense for performance-based stock awards to be recognized under the 2021 Equity Incentive Plan is \$18.4 million as of September 30, 2022 and will be recognized over the requisite service periods once the performance-based conditions are deemed to be probable.